 Capital Budgeting and Idiosyncratic Risk

-Using an NPV-based revealed-preference strategy, I find that idiosyncratic risk materially affects the discount rate that firms use in their capital budgeting decisions.
-I exploit quasi-exogenous within-region variation in project-specific idiosyncratic risk and find that, on average, firms inflate their discount rate by 5 percentage points (pp) in response to an 18 pp increase in idiosyncratic risk.
-Moreover, these discount rate adjustments are negatively associated with various measures of firm profitability.
-I then explore how proxies for costly external financing and agency frictions relate to discount rate adjustments.
-I find that firms appear to adjust their discount rate upward as a form of risk management when facing costly external financing frictions.
-Also, I provide evidence that firms partially insure managers against project-specific underperformance to mitigate discount rate adjustments due to agency frictions.
+Using an NPV-based revealed-preference strategy, I find that idiosyncratic risk affects the discount rate that firms use in their capital budgeting decisions.
+I exploit quasi-exogenous within-region variation in project-specific idiosyncratic risk and find that firms inflate their discount rate in response to an increase in project-specific idiosyncratic risk.
+Moreover, these discount rate adjustments are negatively associated with measures of firm profitability and investment decision.
+I then explore how proxies for costly external financing and firm-level idiosyncratic risk diversification relate to discount rate adjustments.
+Consistent with theoretical predictions, firms appear to adjust their discount rate to account for both frictions.

 Keywords: Capital Budgeting, Corporate Investment, Empirical Corporate Finance, Risk Management